Skip to main content

 Using Galaxy

-We have tried to focus on aspects of using Galaxy that are specific to USDA-ARS’s Ceres installation.
 There are hundreds of tutorials and videos to introduce you to the Galaxy framework, which is essentially the same no matter where it is installed.
 We suggest that you start at https://galaxyproject.org/learn/.
 A nice interactive introduction is also available at Help > Interactive Tours, or https://galaxy.scinet.usda.gov/tours.

 You will usually want to structure your data into Collections for batch processing and downstream analysis.
 See https://galaxyproject.org/tutorials/collections/ or, for a worked example, https://depot.galaxyproject.org/hub/attachments/documents/presentations/gcc2014/Chilton.pdf.
 Alternatively, most tools will allow you to run the same process on multiple datasets of the same format without combining them as Collections.

 Some links to common analyses are given below.
 Many of these analyses already exist as published workflows and can be used directly.
 See https://usegalaxy.org/workflow/list_published for a searchable list.
 To use, download the workflow of interest, click on the “Workflow” tab at the top of your main screen, and then import the workflow according to the instructions.
 An example of usage is available here: http://sepsis-omics.github.io/tutorials/modules/workflows/.
-For those wanting to develop their own worflows, a graphic editor is available, as described here: https://galaxyproject.org/tutorials/g101/#opening-workflow-editor.
+For those wanting to develop their own workflows, a graphic editor is available, as described here: https://galaxyproject.org/tutorials/g101/#opening-workflow-editor.

 RNA-seq – general overview (https://galaxyproject.org/tutorials/rb_rnaseq/) and galaxy specific pipeline (https://galaxyproject.org/tutorials/nt_rnaseq).
 Also check out https://sites.google.com/site/princetonhtseq/tutorials/rna-seq.